1 Day Moment in Monte Carlo: Monaco Day Trip from Nice

 Pops of Red

-While my Monaco experience didn’t live up to the hype—perhaps because I’m not yet in the right tax bracket to properly enjoy it—I’m determined to come back one day and experience the principality in all its glory.
-Whereas we spent the rainy afternoon following a jam-packed train ride exploring the historical pursuits of Monegasque rulers, I’m certain it would be way cooler to sip champagne on a yacht while watching dragsters race around the track.
+While my Monaco experience didn’t live up to the hype—perhaps because I’m not in the right tax bracket to properly enjoy it—I’m determined to come back one day and experience the principality in all its glory.
+Whereas I spent one rainy afternoon following a jam-packed train ride exploring the historical pursuits of Monegasque rulers, I’m certain it would be way cooler to sip champagne on a yacht while watching dragsters race around the track.

 Monaco Customized Map (Google Maps)